 Top tip: Cover your turkey with foil during cooking and uncover for the last 30 minutes to brown the skin.
 To stop the meat drying out, baste it every hour during cooking.

-Our cooking times are estimates - always check that the bird is properly cooked before serving.
+All cooking times are estimates, always check that the bird is properly cooked before serving.
 Eating undercooked turkey or poultry may cause food poisoning.